viplix3/Rajasthan-Hackathon-5.0/README.md

 Once the live feed is fed to the deep neural network it returns the location of traffic elemets, their count and their type (cars, buses, etc.).
 This information is used for the calcuation of traffic density using a formula we developed.
-Once we have the traffic density, we feed it to an sufficiently decent algorithm which uses multiple threads to handle the task of managing traffic light according to the traffic density present on every lane, in real time.
+Once we have the traffic density, we feed it to an sufficiently decent algorithm which uses multiple threads to handle the task of managing traffic light according to the traffic density present on every lane, in real time wihout any human intervention.

 All this result is displayed using a GUI we developed on out own.